45 Drought Tolerant Plants For Dry Climates

 hardiness-zones hardiness zones 6 to 10

 Ice plant is a very low-maintenance plant that thrives in dry soil and full sun.
-It makes an effective ground cover and will spread readily, but it is not difficult to control.
-Soil should be well-drained and generally dry.
+It makes an effective ground cover and spreads readily, but it is not difficult to control.
+Soil should be well drained and generally dry.
 Leaves remain evergreen throughout the year.

-Ice plant is low growing and would make an attractive plant for borders and edges, along walkways or walls, or anywhere that a low cluster of greenery would be appreciated.
+Ice plant grows low and makes an attractive choice for borders and edges, along walkways or walls, or anywhere a low cluster of greenery would be appreciated.
 In mid to late summer, ice plant blooms with bright pink flowers.
-These very showy flowers are hard to miss, and coupled with the thick succulent leaves, make this little plant a winner in the garden.
+These very showy flowers are hard to miss, and coupled with the thick succulent leaves, this little plant is a winner in the garden.

 Jerusalem Sage